 figure out what counts as "normal" today.
 Not "these days".
 Just today, this 24-hour slice of life.
 That is, What

 are today's rules?
 I want to be normal and play by the rules.
-Then I go turn on the TV to see I got anything right.
+Then I turn on the TV to see if I got anything right.

 A lot of it looks normal.
 They're playing soccer, basketball, volleyball.
 At first you think, oh, that's practice.
 There's no one in the stands.
 No, that's normal.
 The stadiums are empty.
 No crowds permitted at all.
 That is normal for today.
 Also, a big-time weather report: there is a high pressure system all over the central Med.
 Temps above average at 20-25°C./60-70°F./ in many areas.
 Degrees Kelvin?
 Don't worry about it.
 That's absolute zero.
 OK, maybe worry a little bit.
 So I had a last look at the TV before lunch, and a woman was saying "There is something evil going on.
 Something or someone does not want this harmony of Europe to exist.
 We can't let that happen."